ietf-wg-acme/acme/draft-ietf-acme-acme.md

 related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation.

-agreement (optional, string):
-: A URI referring to a subscriber agreement or terms of service provided by the server (see below).
-Including this field indicates the client's agreement with the referenced terms.

 applications (required, string):
 : A URI from which a list of authorizations submitted by this account can be fetched via a GET request.
 The result of the GET request MUST be a JSON object